 The Red Garter – Just next door to Moyo was a typical, foreigner filled bar for drinks and a place to have a dance with no cover charge.

 Beer House Club – Huge selection of on tap beers, be vary they aren’t the cheapest.

 Piazza Michelangelo is also a great inexpensive place to bring a bottle of wine/snacks and watch the sunset over Florence.

-Staying in the centre of Venice can be pricey especially if you leave it to the last minute like we did.
-There are plenty of accommodation options in the actual water city but if you are trying to watch your budget, you should consider staying outside of the main city of Venice, which is a 10 minute train stop away.
+Staying in the centre of Venice can be pricey especially if you leave it to the last minute as we did.
+There are plenty of accommodation options in the actual water city but if you are trying to watch your budget, you should consider staying outside of the main city of Venice, which is a 10-minute train stop away.
 That town is called Venice Mestre, not Venice St Lucia which is the main station.
-We stayed at Hotel Martello in Venicce Mestre and would recommend it as it was right near the station and good value.
+We stayed at Hotel Martello in Venice Mestre and would recommend it as it was right near the station and good value.

 - Boat tour + audio guide – Although Venice is walkable it is no doubt best seen by boat, at least for part of your stay.
 When arriving at the main train station get boat number 1 (€7.50 p/p) which takes you to San Marco Square.
 San Marco Square is the main tourist hub of the city.
 To get an insight into what you are looking at download the podcast ‘Rick Steves’ Grand Canal Audio Tour’ and it will quickly orient you with the city + explain the many monuments/buildings you will see along the way.
 It’s very fascinating on the canal as you pass by the variety of different boats filled with locals, workers, tourists, families, taxis, ferries & cargo boats.

 If you plan on visiting the city on water for longer, check out Time Out’s top things to do in Venice.

 Eating in Venice without the Venice price tag